Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-locks/README.md

 Checks the rate of table locks that had to wait in MySQL/MariaDB.
 A high wait rate indicates contention between concurrent queries.
 Logic is taken from [MySQLTuner script](https://github.com/major/MySQLTuner-perl):mysql_stats(), v1.9.8.

-**Alerting Logic:**

-* WARN if less than 95% of table locks were acquired immediately
-* When alerting, the plugin recommends optimizing queries and/or using InnoDB to reduce lock contention

 **Data Collection:**

 * Queries `SHOW GLOBAL STATUS` for `Table_locks_immediate` and `Table_locks_waited`